Today I am posting savory twist on French sweet dessert. Actually, I had older Rachel Ray’s Mag and found the recipe.

 - Add chopped scallions, finely minced garlic and sun-dried tomatoes (this is a good time to add more ingredients if you desire).
 Season it with just a little bit of sea salt and pepper to taste; sprinkle about 1/4 tsp. of dried basil on top.

 - Cube the Baguette, stir to soak all the oil and then pour chicken stock.
-As soon as it boils, pour the basic batter on top of it, push all the bread cubes down so it can be soaked in batter and transfer to the preheated oven (375F/190C).
+As soon as it boils, pours the basic batter on top of it, pushes all the bread cubes down so it can be soaked in batter and transfer to the preheated oven (375F/190C).

-- Take it out of the oven and place that Alum. foil back until ready to be served.
+- Take it out of the oven and place that Alum back on the dish until ready to be served.

 - You can serve it with salad on the side.

 The recipe was calling for 5 TBS. of butter for the basic batter, but 1 ½ Tbs. was just fine for me; Also she was using 1 more TBS. with 1 Tbs. of olive oil for chicken which I omit the butter and just used oil.
 I think it would be too heavy with all the additional butter and I was right.
 But if you want to add more you are more then welcome.
 I added Scallions instead of the yellow onion and added a bit of basil which was not in the original recipe but gave a nice aroma to mine.